By Jon Crowley

 In closing, UTV racers should expect to use their winch this year.
 There will be bottlenecks.
 There will be carnage.
 Only a few will finish, so bring your A game!

-And for a little perspective, Mitch Guthrie has won the race six times.
+And for a little perspective, Mitch Guthrie has won the race six times and his son, Mitch Jr. has won it twice.
 Brandon Schueler, Blake Van del Loo and Shannon Campbell have each won it once.

 My History at the King of the Hammers: